shashjar/monkey-lang/IDEAS.md

 ## Benchmarking

-- [ ] Can potentially implement a different/additional type of benchmark for comparing the interpreter/evaluator to compiler/VM.
-The `benchmark` directory currently only uses Fibonacci to benchmark the two engines against each other.
+- [ ] Can potentially implement additional benchmarks for comparing the interpreter/evaluator to compiler/VM: arithmetic operations, string concatenation, Sieve of Eratosthenes, etc.

 ## Housekeeping